Parasocial Interactions

 Overview

 People can have parasocial interactions with personas in the media and in other places.
 Parasocial interactions lead to parasocial relationships.
 Parasocial relationships are one-sided relationships in which one person knows a great deal about another person, or persona, and indirectly interacts with that person a great deal, usually through media.
-Parasocial relationships include celebrity-fan relationships, but they also include many other types of relationships.
+The parasocial relationship includes celebrity-fan relationships, but they also include many other types of relationships.
 For example, a brand-consumer relationship is a parasocial relationship.
 People who identify with and buy particular brands can have a relationship with a brand without the brand (or the employees working for the brand) ever knowing who the individual person is.
 Marketing companies and other corporations take advantage of such parasocial relationships to make people feel connected to and loyal to particular brands.
 Parasocial relationships can also exist between fictional characters and fans.
 A person might read every book and learn every detail about a fictional character and develop what feels like a relationship with the character.
 Nevertheless, the relationship is not a real one.
 Parasocial relationships may also exist between an individual and another figure, such as a teacher of a large class or the CEO of a large company, who speaks to large crowds but does not have individual relationships with each person in the group.

 Parasocial relationships are more likely to develop when the persona directly addresses the audience members.
 For example, a radio host who talks directly to the audience instead of addressing the audience as something general could make the listener feel as though the persona is talking directly to them.
 This personal interaction helps foster a parasocial relationship.
 Often, people who listen to the same radio host or watch the same television personality for many years will comment on feeling as though they know the persona or even that they feel they have a relationship with the persona.
 Although people who have parasocial relationships with personas might feel as though the persona is their “friend,” parasocial relationships are one-sided.
 These relationships are controlled by the personas, not by the people who experience the relationship.

 Different levels of parasocial relationships exist.
 Researchers Lynn E. McCutchen and John Maltby created the celebrity attitudes scale in the early 2000s to measure some types of parasocial relationships.
 The scale is a tool that psychologists and other researchers use to discuss parasocial interactions and relationships.
 It identifies three levels of parasocial relationships: (1) the entertainment-social subscale, (2) the intense-personal subscale, and (3) the borderline-pathological subscale.
 The entertainment-social subscale includes traits such as learning about a celebrity’s life for entertainment.
 A person on this level of the scale might enjoy talking about the persona with other people who watch a particular show or enjoy a particular type of entertainment.
 The intense-personal subscale might include beliefs such as one that a celebrity is a person’s soulmate.
 A person on this level of the scale might be a member of a fan club and try to interact with a persona through staged events.
 The borderline-pathological subscale might involve beliefs or actions such as stalking or a willingness to cause harm on behalf of the persona.
-A person on this level of the scale might track a persona to their home without invitation.
+A person on this level of the scale might track a person to their home without invitation.

 Some researchers believe that people who have strong parasocial interactions and develop strong parasocial relationships are making up for deficits in their real-life relationships.
 Evidence shows that people who have more and stronger parasocial relationships seem to have more complicated interpersonal relationships.
 Some researchers have tied having strong parasocial relationships to having poor relationships as a child or young adult.
 Some researchers believe that being unable to have healthy close relationships as a child can impair people from having such close relationships throughout their lives.
 These people may be more likely to develop parasocial relationships to take the place of absent or insufficient interpersonal relationships.